Force over Distance: Chapter 18

 “You can get,” Rush said, with delicate, near-perfect elocution, “straight to fuck.
 I’m fine.”

-In the hallway, they stopped short at the sight of Eli, sitting on the floor, his eyes glued to his laptop.
+In the hallway, they stopped at the sight of Eli, sitting on the floor, his eyes glued to his laptop.

 “What’re you doing here?”
-Young asked him.
+Young asked.

 “Mm.
 Nice of ‘im,” Young said.